raisely/base/README.md

 2. Navigate to your Base install and run `npm install` to load dependencies.
 3. Run `grunt dev` to start watching and compiling files

-`Grunt dev` will run the following tasks:
+`grunt dev` will run the following tasks:
 - Compile `base.scss` into `site.min.css` and create source maps
 - Autoprefix CSS properties that require vendor prefixes
 - Compile Javascript modules with [Browserify](https://github.com/substack/node-browserify) into `site.min.js`